confluentinc/event-streaming-patterns/docs/event-sink/event-sink.md

 Conceptually, an event sink is the opposite of an [Event Source](../event-source/event-source.md).
 In practice, however, components such as an event processing application can act as both an event source and an event sink.

 ## Problem
-How can I read (or consume / subscribe to) events in an [Event Streaming Platform](../event-stream/event-streaming-platform.md)?
+How can we read (or consume / subscribe to) events in an [Event Streaming Platform](../event-stream/event-streaming-platform.md)?

 ## Solution